-We have welcomed the recent uprating of all Scottish benefits by 10.1%.
+We have welcomed the uprating of all Scottish benefits by 10.1%.
 This however, is not enough to offset costs for those living on the lowest incomes.
 Given that inflation is an average of the cost increases over a variety of products this does not paint an accurate picture of the cost increases experienced by low income households.
-While the overall rate of inflation sits at 10.1%, the cost of food has increased by 16.5%.
-This increase has a greater impact on low income households who spend higher proportions of their incomes on food.
-It is imperative that benefits are uprated at levels which reflect the real increases in the cost of living experienced by low income households.
-This is the only measure to ensure equitable provision, protecting people from being pulled into poverty.
+While the overall rate of inflation sits at 8.7%2, the cost of food has increased by 16.5%.3 This increase has a greater impact on low income households who spend higher proportions of their incomes on food.4 It is imperative that benefits are uprated at levels which reflect the real increases in the eradicate https://researchbriefings.files.parliament.uk/documents/CBP-9428/CBP-9428.pdf